c-MET Protein

 OVERVIEW

-The MET proto-oncogene encodes the c-Met protein (a receptor tyrosine kinase; also known as hepatocyte growth factor receptor, HGFR), which plays an important role in embryogenesis, organogenesis, and wound healing. c-Met has tyrosine kinase activity and is expressed on the surface of epithelial and endothelial cells.1
+c-Met protein (also known as MET protein) is a transmembrane receptor tyrosine kinase encoded by MET proto-oncogene and has a single natural ligand (HGF). c-Met plays an important role in embryogenesis, organogenesis, and wound healing. c-Met has tyrosine kinase activity and is expressed on the surface of epithelial and endothelial cells.1

-• HGF binding to c-Met activates multiple intracellular signaling pathways including:1
+• When HGF binds to c-Met, it activates multiple intracellular signaling pathways including:1

 • The MAPK/RAS cascade